"[The Red King is] dreaming now," said Tweedledee: "and what do you think he's dreaming about?"

 But agnostic about what, exactly?
 Presumably not the Christian God, omnipotent and omniscient.
 The simulator(s) of our world would have to be super-intelligent but not necessarily unlimited in power and knowledge.
 In fact, he (she, it, they according to taste) would be like the Demiurge that Plato and his successors, including the Gnostics, envisaged.

-Might it not be the case that ethical issues would exist for our simulators too?
+Might not ethical issues exist for our simulators too?
 Wouldn't they feel responsible for our wellbeing?
 They might feel that, in creating us, they had created an autonomous life form to which they had obligations.
 This might make it difficult for them just to switch us off.

 And here's another thought.
-Would the simulators be happy to leave us in perpetual ignorance of the real state of affairs, and of their existence, or would they wish to make themselves known to us, as God is supposed to have done?
+Would the simulators be happy to leave us in perpetual ignorance of the real state of affairs, and of their existence, or would they wish to make themselves known to us, as God is supposed to have done in revelation?

 I think they might.
 But how would they go about it?